kelbert2/JavaNuggets/Java.md

 Syntactic sugar: Object<Type> is just Object where its instances are cast to (Type).

 Cannot use primitives like int or string - must use Integer or String.
 Can use mutliple if separate them with commas.

+Generics are not polymorphic - ArrayList<Integer> is not a subtype of ArrayList<Long> so it cannot be cast as such.

 ```Java
 Live Demo